OpenCTI-Platform/docs/docs/administration/enterprise.md

 ### Fintel templates

 Finished intelligence templates are models that can be used in containers to generate reports.
 Those reports can contain texts and visualizations and can be exported in pdf.
 Fintel templates can be created and managed in the Customization section (please read  [Fintel templates customization](./entities.md)).

+### Dissemination list

+Dissemination lists are email lists that are used to be send documents (pdf/html) to the right audience.
+Combined with Fintel Templates, this feature allow you to send  finished intelligence document to the appropriate list of recipients.

+### Email Template

+Use email template to create templates of email to be sent to your users.
+Leverage this functionality to automatically send emails to the users you have created without the need of sending them credentials.
+Additionnally,you can for instance, use these template to warn all your users of a maintenance window/

 ## More to come